scotwheeler/PRtourism/README.md

 # PRtourism
 A project to learn geospatial analysis in python.

-Parkrun locations are obtained from the UK parkrun website.
+Locations are obtained from the UK parkrun website.

 Individual user data has been provided by the user.